 Otoacoustic Emissions Testing (OAE)

-This test is frequently used as part of the newborn hearing screening program but is useful in patient's of all ages.
+This test is frequently used as part of the newborn hearing screening program but is useful in patient's patients of all ages.
 OAE testing measures the very soft sounds that are produced by hair cells in the inner ear, which vibrate in response to sound.
-If you have significant hearing loss, or a blockage in your outer or middle ear, no hair cell vibration will occur.
+If you have significant hearing loss, or a blockage in your outer or middle ear, no hair cell vibration will occur response is recorded.
 To conduct an OAE test, audiologists place a small earphone, or probe, into your ear.
-The earphone will transmit sound into the inner are and then also measure the sound coming back.
+The earphone will transmit sound into the inner are ear and then also measure the sound coming back.
 No response is needed from the patient for this test.

 VNG testing assesses balance organs in the inner ear and helps diagnose the cause of dizziness.
 This is a specialized test that uses infrared goggles to measure eye movements.
 Eye movements are analyzed to obtain information about inner ear balance function.
 The balance system is stimulated using visual tasks and by moving the body into different positions.
 Also the inner ear is stimulated using both warm and cool air to asses if normal inner ear balance function is present.